 Against the backdrop of this EU policy framework and encouraging signs from the world’s largest greenhouse gas emitters, the challenges ahead can be grouped into three clusters.

 The first cluster consists of knowledge inputs.
 Sound policy decisions depend on evidence-based knowledge of past trends and future projections.
 In this transition, it has become clear that we will increasingly need forward-looking knowledge to guide our policy decisions.
 In this context, the EEA aims to provide further clarity to environmental complexity.

 Second, there are the challenges linked to interventions and measures.
 The EU policy framework needs to be translated into concrete initiatives and actions on the ground by public authorities at all levels in EU Member States.
 This requires policy coherence and long-term goals similar to the European one.
-A full implementation with national policies and measures States is essential.
+A full implementation with national policies and measures in Member States is essential.

 Third, the challenges around investments imply that a transition to a low-carbon economy cannot be achieved by public investments alone.
 Private investments also need to be mobilised for clean infrastructure projects and research in clean technologies.

 At COP21 in Paris, economic and civil society actors were instrumental for mobilising negotiators towards the more ambitious target of 1.5 degrees.
 They will also have a key role to play in implementing measures, channelling investments and contributing to the knowledge we need.

 The editorial published in the EEA Newsletter 03/2016, September 2016

 For references, please go to http://www.eea.europa.eu/articles/beyond-paris-making-low-carbon or scan the QR code.